anvilproject/anvil-portal/content/privacy/privacy.md

 ##Use of collected information:
 anvilproject.org will only use personal information collected from this site for the purpose of communication back to individuals who contact us via the site.
 - anvilproject.org uses browser-IP-address information and anonymous-browser history to report information about site accesses and for profiling purposes.
-This information is used to improve Web presentation and utilization.
+This information is used to improve web presentation and utilization.
 IP address information may also be used for troubleshooting purposes.

 ##Distribution of collected information:
 - anvilproject.org will not disclose, without your consent, personal information collected about you, except for certain explicit circumstances in which disclosure is required by law.